-Statements that describe what the pharmacists and/or pharmacy technician can expect to know or do after completion of the CPE activity.
-Objectives are preferably written in behavioral terminology and should suggest outcome measures for a program's success or effectiveness.
+Statements that describe what the pharmacists and/or pharmacy technician can expect to know or be able to do after completion of the CPE activity.
+Objectives are preferably written in behavioral terminology and should suggest outcome measures for an activity's success or effectiveness.